-All European Studies 4 have the option of choosing an Elective course in the second semester of their second year (ES3 students do not usually have room for electives because of the intensive nature of the programme).
+All European Studies Students have the option of choosing an Elective course in the second semester of their second year.
 Electives are optional courses that provide additional depth in one of the core aspects of Europe: Business, Politics or Culture.
 Details on the exact electives are forthcoming and all applicants will receive an updated version of this booklet, when an overview is ready.